lukexor/react-kata/README.md

 requirements.

-It uses [Create React App](https://github.com/facebook/create-react-app) with a REST API service using a local proxy.
+It uses [Create React App](https://github.com/facebook/create-react-app) with a mock REST API service using a local proxy.

 ## Available Scripts